denten-books/plain-text/2-surface.md

 have described above.
 With few exceptions, every transmitted sign today recapitulates the history of simulated semiotics.
 The inscription is first intertwined with code for machine control.
 It then disappears into an opaque storage medium.
 And finally, it emerges again, as a screen simulation.

 In its advanced form, the simulation usurps the simulated.
 As some modes of reading and writing pass from use, like the typewriter, aspects of typewriting carry forth.
-The page too may at some point cease to identify a material unit of information, while the word processor and the electronic book reader continue to simulate digital pages.
-Similarly, actions like "scrolling a page" contain simulated models of physical interaction, like unfolding a scroll, no longer palpable to the average user.
+The page too may at some point cease to identify a material unit of information, while the word processor and the electronic book reader will continue to simulate digital pages.
+Actions like "scrolling a page" contain simulated models of physical interaction, like unfolding a scroll, no longer actual to the contemporary user.

 The gap between input and output is what gives rise to the ephemeral quality of digital text.
 Temporary storage media located on the way from keyboard to page